typicaleoxx/RestaurantManagementSystem/README.md

 ## Description

-The Restaurant Management System project is a Django backend application,built using Django and Django REST Framework, designed to streamline restaurant operations.
+The Restaurant Management System project is a Django backend application, built using Django and Django REST Framework , designed to streamline restaurant operations.
 It includes modules for menu management, order processing, table management, and employee management.

 ## Key Features